Premium Employer

 How to prepare for NetApp Software Engineer interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at NetApp.
-The most common topics and skills that interviewers at NetApp expect are Python, C++, Debugging, Data Structures and Software Engineering.
+The most common topics and skills that interviewers at NetApp expect are Python, C++, Debugging, Software Engineering and Data Structures and Algorithms.

 What are the top questions asked in NetApp Software Engineer interview?